Broadmoor Historic District

 Here's a more complete discussion of contributing properties.

-Am I Entitled to a Tax Reduction (And How Do I Get It)?
+Am I Entitled to a Tax Reduction?
+How Does that Work?

 ** ** Note: Properties shown as "Contributing" assume NO significant changes were made to affect the character of these homes since this list was constructed (2018/2019).